Honken History, Family Crest & Coats of Arms

+Honken is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
+It is derived from the baptismal name John, which was originally derived from the diminutive Johan-kin.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Honken family

 The surname Honken was first found in Somerset, where they held a family seat from very early times.

 Important Dates for the Honken family

 This web page shows only a small excerpt of our Honken research.
 Another 88 words (6 lines of text) covering the years 1761 and 1602 are included under the topic Early Honken History in all our PDF Extended History products and printed products wherever possible.